mrkkrp/markkarpov.com/tutorial/exceptions.md

 superclass of the `Exception` type class.
-The `Typeable` type class, derivable by the compiler with the `DeriveTypeable` language extension (which is not necessary with the newer versions of GHC), allows us to get type of a value at runtime.
-We will not go into the details here, but suffice it to say that knowing the type of a value we can check if it is the same as the type we want to convert to, so we can go from the abstract `e` to a concrete type.
+The `Typeable` type class, derivable by the compiler with the `DeriveTypeable` language extension (which is not necessary with the newer versions of GHC), allows us to get the type of a value at runtime.
+We will not go into the details here, but suffice it to say that, knowing the type of a value, we can check whether it is the same as the type we want to convert to, so we can go from the abstract `e` to a concrete type.

-The `fromException` method works with `SomeException` just fine, it never fails (so when we catch `SomeException`, we catch every exception possible):
+The `fromException` method works with `SomeException` just fine; it never fails (so when we catch `SomeException`, we catch every exception possible):

 ```haskell